Advertiser Disclosure

 Image Credit: Dominican Republic Ministry of Tourism

 Playa Dorada gets its name from its golden sand that stands out against the clear blue ocean.
 The beach is near the Puerto Plata city center, making it easy to get downtown if you need to.
-The beach is protected by an extensive coral reef system which keeps the current gentle and the water clean.
+The beach is protected by an extensive coral reef system that keeps the current gentle and the water clean.

 On the other hand, the city and the beach clubs take care of keeping the sand pristine for guests.
-Thanks to that hard work, the beach has the coveted blue-flag status signaling its cleanliness.
+Thanks to that hard work, the beach has coveted blue-flag status signaling its cleanliness.
 The water offers a wide and open space for kitesurfing, and there are even schools that can teach you the basics of the sport.

 Hot Tip: For another great beach experience in Dominican Republic, consider a stay at Hyatt Ziva Cap Cana in Punta Cana.